eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Please note that this ARF assumes that a User device is a personal device, meaning that the User will not share it with other people, and that only the User can access and control the Wallet Unit.
+This also implies that all PIDs and attestations on the Wallet Unit pertain to that User (or to entities represented by, or objects owned by or linked to, that User).

 The use of a Wallet Unit by citizens is not mandatory under the [European Digital Identity Regulation].
 However, each Member State will provide at least